Table of Contents

 It is finally here!
-You finally made it through winter with your plants!
+You finally made it through winter & spring with your plants!
 Now what?
 What can you do to prepare for the growing season, warmer temperatures, and extra sunshine?
-Here is a list of 11 things you can do today to get started!
+Here are 11 Plant Tips for Preparing For Spring!

 As plants begin to push out new growth they will need more vitamins and nutrients and it is a great time to begin fertilizing your plants if you have been fertilizing all winter due to continuous new growth perhaps consider a slight increase as your plant is now larger and with an increase in sunlight and likely will need more as the season progresses depending on your fertilization method.